10 Best RV Memberships: Reviewed by a Full-Time RVer

 Good Sam is a popular RV discount club that offers a discount at a huge number of RV Parks across the nation.
 The majority of the discounts are only 10% off the nightly rate.

-Good Sam also partners with their parent company, Camping World, to offer members-only deals, 10% off purchases, free RV dumps and free shipping.
+Good Sam also partners with their parent company, Camping World, to offer members-only deals, free RV dump,s and free shipping.
 Members also receive 5 cents off gas and 8 cents off diesel at select Flying J locations.

 See our complete guide to the Good Sam RV Club for more information.